 Unlocking Film Heritage

-All the material that is digitised will be made free-to-access in a variety of ways, be it online via the Digital Film Archive and BFI Player, or through incorporation into the Digital Film Archive partner network and associated education and outreach programmes.
+To date more than 200 pieces of cine film have been digitised and preserved through the project.
+All the material that is digitised will be made free-to-access in a variety of ways, including online via the Digital Film Archive and BFI Player, and through incorporation into the Digital Film Archive partner network and associated education and outreach programmes.

 Aiming to build upon the success of Unlocking Film Heritage (2013-17), Northern Ireland Screen will seek to expand its digitisation programme, to work with new partners and continue preserving film on endangered and near obsolete media, such as cine and various tape formats.

 Adding your films to the Northern Ireland Screen Digital Film Archive